Noticing.

-In a Guardian article on The Hobbit‘s score, London Philharmonic percussionist Andy Barclay said:
+In Guardian article on The Hobbit‘s score, London Philharmonic percussionist Andy Barclay said:

 “I always go to see films I’ve played on thinking, ‘I’ll listen out for that bit’; and then I get to the end and realise that I haven’t listened to the music, which is a compliment because you shouldn’t be.
 If you don’t notice it, then it’s probably been good.”